- Bachelor of Science with a major in business analytics (STEM)

 DNSC 6254.
 Risk Management.
 1.5 Credit.

 Basic principles of risk management practices.
 Developing a risk management plan, including identifying, analyzing, mitigating, and monitoring projects risks.
-Prerequisite: either DNSC 6261 and DNSC 6202 or MBAD 6221 and MBAD 6222.
+Prerequisites: DNSC 6202 or MBAD 6224; or MBAD 6221 and MBAD 6222.

 DNSC 6257.
 Cost Estimation and Control.
 1.5 Credit.

 Methods of developing project estimates during the planning stages and updating the estimates throughout the life of the project; monitoring, reporting, controlling, and managing project cost; relationships between project cost and other parameters, including scope, time, quality, reliability and procurement risk.
-Prerequisite: DNSC 6202, DNSC 6261.
+Prerequisites: DNSC 6202 and DNSC 6261.

 DNSC 6258.
 Executive Decision Making.
 1.5 Credit.